This post is kindly sponsored by Pacific Foods, but the recipe, photography, video, and opinions are 100% ours.

-- Heat butter in large skillet and then add onions and celery and cook until starting to turn golden.About 12 minutes.
+- Heat butter in large skillet and then add onions and celery and cook until starting to turn golden, about 12 minutes.
 Add to cornbread/sausage mixture in bowl.

 - Gently fold in parsley, sage, rosemary, thyme and cranberries.

 - Add salt and pepper.
-Let cool.
+Gently mix in the eggs.

-- Pour enough stock over the stuffing so it’s a bit squishy to the touch, but not swimming.
+- Pour enough stock over the stuffing so it’s a bit squishy to the touch, but not swimming, approximately 3 cups.

 - Bake for 50 minutes, or until lightly browned on top.
+Serve at once.

 This is an excellent dressing and has become a traditional dish at my Thanksgiving meal.
 My family asks for me to make it each year.
 The homemade corn bread is a must and your recipe is so easy and delicious!
 I always make extra corn bread to have some left in 2 days for the dressing.
 LOL I have enjoyed your recipes and videos.
 Thank you so much.
 Happy Gobble Day!